sneakysneak/docs/pages/custom-connectors/scripting.md

 If a Method uses Paging, this function is called after each page is retrieved.

+###### Global object

+*   **method_response**: object that was received from the third party API.
+If the Method uses paging, this contains only the current page's Response.
+*   **return**: true

 #### after_action_paging

-If this function is provided, it is called after all pages of data have been retrieved.
+If this function is provided, it is called once after all pages of data have been retrieved, whether Paging has been implemented or not.

 ###### Global object

-*   **method_response**: object that was received from the third party API.
+*   **method_response**: object that contains all of the Response data.
 *   **return**: true

 #### after_error